 USAID has a center for faith-based community initiatives.
 The purpose is to convene faith-based organizations and community groups to catalyze new opportunities for collaboration with the U.S. government.
 One example is USAID’s recognition of World Vision’s Channels of Hope work, which helps stop violence against children in Latin America.

 ACT NOW: This funding must be preserved.
-Please fill out the form below to contact your member of Congress and let them know you care about foreign assistance.
+Fill out the form below to let your member of Congress know you care about foreign aid.

 **When you submit your details, you agree to receive occasional updates about World Vision’s campaigns.
 You can unsubscribe at any time.